BMCARDONA/deep_work_tracker/README.md

 ## Acknowledgments
 This project is inspired by the principles and concepts introduced by Cal Newport in his book [Deep Work: Rules for Focused Success in a Distracted World](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692).
-We would like to express our gratitude to Cal Newport for his insightful work and for highlighting the importance of deep work in achieving focused success in a distracted world.
+We would like to express our gratitude to Cal Newport for his insightful work and for highlighting the importance of deep work in producing quality results.